-It’s a bit of a win-win situation really….
+It’s a win-win situation really.

 You buy a currency and the rate goes down the next day – you win because you already purchased your currency at the better rate.
-Yay you!
+Yay for you!

 You buy a currency and rate goes up the next day – if you have Rate Guard, you get paid out the difference when you process your claim.
-Yay you again!
+Yay for you again!

 *Terms and Conditions apply.
 Please read the full Terms and Conditions here. ^Exchange rate data available on www.travelmoneyoz.com/foreign-currency on 5 March 2017.
 Historical rates were available for foreign exchange transactions on the Travel Money Oz website on 1 March 2017 and 23 February 2017 respectively.
 Rates instore may have differed.